awsdocs/aws-freertos-docs/doc_source/ble-demo.md

 ### Network Manager<a name="ble-demo-network-manager"></a>

 Network Manager manages your microcontroller's network connection\.
-It is located in your Amazon FreeRTOS directory at `\demos\common\network_manager\aws_iot_network_manager.c`\.
+It is located in your Amazon FreeRTOS directory at `/demos/common/network_manager/aws_iot_network_manager.c`\.
 If the Network Manager is enabled for both Wi\-Fi and BLE, the demos start with BLE by default\.
 If the BLE connection is disrupted, and your board is Wi\-Fi\-enabled, the Network Manager switches to an available Wi\-Fi connection to prevent you from disconnecting from the network\.

-To enable a network connection type with the Network Manager, add the network connection type to the `configENABLED_NETWORKS` parameter in `demos/vendor/board/common/config_files/aws_iot_network_config.h`\.
+To enable a network connection type with the Network Manager, add the network connection type to the `configENABLED_NETWORKS` parameter in `demos/vendor/board/common/config_files/aws_iot_network_config.h` \(where the *vendor* is the name of the vendor and the *board* is the name of the board that you are using to run the demos\)\.

 For example, if you have both BLE and Wi\-Fi enabled, the line that starts with `#define configENABLED_NETWORKS` in `aws_iot_network_config.h` reads as follows:

 ```
 #define  configENABLED_NETWORKS  ( AWSIOT_NETWORK_TYPE_BLE | AWSIOT_NETWORK_TYPE_WIFI )
 ```

-To get a list of currently supported network connection types, see the lines that begin with `#define AWSIOT_NETWORK_TYPE` in `lib\include\aws_iot_network.h`\.
+To get a list of currently supported network connection types, see the lines that begin with `#define AWSIOT_NETWORK_TYPE` in `lib/include/aws_iot_network.h`\.

 ### Amazon FreeRTOS BLE Mobile SDK Demo Application<a name="ble-sdk-app"></a>